Summary

 Prior to joining the faculty at MIT in 2013, Dr. Whinston taught at Northwestern University and at Harvard University.
 He has held visiting positions at Oxford University, the University of Chicago, and Yale University, and also has served as a visiting economist in the Antitrust Division at the US Department of Justice.

 Dr. Whinston has been awarded many honors over his academic career, including multiple National Science Foundation research grants and the 2008 Compass Lexecon Prize for his paper titled “Antitrust in Innovative Industries.”
-He has been named a Who's Who Legal Competition Economist since 2011 and recognized as a Who's Who Legal Competition Thought Leader since 2019.
+He has been named on the Lexology Index (formerly Who's Who Legal) list of leading competition economists since 2011 and recognized as a Lexology Index Competition Thought Leader since 2019.
 Dr. Whinston is a Research Associate at the National Bureau of Economic Research, a fellow of the American Academy of Arts and Sciences, a fellow of the Econometric Society, and an Alfred P. Sloan research fellow.

 Education